π©Ί Screening Section Dr. Meow

 β

-π This is crucial even for simple visits like vaccination or grooming.
+π This is important even if only coming for vaccination or grooming.

 -